tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/README.md

-disclaimer:  The Look eComerce is a ficticious company and its a public google dataset, hosted in Google Cloud.
+disclaimer:  The Look eComerce is a ficticious company with syntethic data and its hosted on a public google dataset, hosted in Google Cloud. https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce

 <h1 align="center">📦The Look eCommerce: Earnings Report 1Q 2025  </h1>
 <div align="justify">